krujos/data-lifecycle-service-broker/README.md

 #Console
-There's a console that gives you an overview of what the service broker is doing running at ```<sb_url>/```.
+There's a console that lets you enter the sanitize script at ```<sb_url>/```.
 So if you deployed to ```http://broker.cfapps.io/``` you would see the console at that address.
+The console is primitive, and I need a better strategy for consuming that script (Point to a repo?).

-The console is primitive, but it does tell you what EC2 instances are running and you can track backwards to find resources if needed.
-It will show inflight operations too, as those can be a bit hard to track.
+There are some endpints to tell you what EC2 instances are running and you can track backwards to find resources if needed.
+They also see inflight operations.
+Take a peek at the [`/main/java/io/pivotal/cdm/controller/StatusController.java`](https://github.com/krujos/data-lifecycle-service-broker/blob/master/src/main/java/io/pivotal/cdm/controller/StatusController.java)

 #Tests
 This project separates unit and integration tests by using the maven surefire and failsafe plugins.
 The integration tests need environment variables described in the deployment section.